-- ∞A wide variety of activities: game drives (night & day), bush walks, canoeing, boating, angling
+- An array of activities: game drives, bush walks, canoeing, boating, angling

 The first six tents look out over the Zambezi River and are closer to the main lodge.
 Tents number seven and eight are a bit bigger with thatched roofs providing deep afternoon shade.
 Tent 7 overlooks both the Zambezi and Chowe Rivers, and Tent 8 overlooks the Chowe River (often dry).